 Upshifting is recommended when the shift lights on the dashboard are all fully illuminated.
-This is at approximately 7100 rpm.
+This is between 6800 and 7300 rpm depending on the currently selected gear.

 LOADING AN IRACING SETUP

 Upon loading into a session, the car will automatically load the iRacing Baseline setup [baseline.sto].
 If you would prefer one of iRacing's pre-built setups that suit various conditions, you may load it by clicking Garage > iRacing Setups > and then selecting the setup to suit your needs.